NuevoFoundation/workshops/content/english/unity/making-nuvi-move.md

        {
            rb.MovePosition(transform.position + speed * movement * Time.deltaTime); //physically moves Nuvi in the direction
            transform.rotation = Quaternion.LookRotation(transform.forward, -movement); //for facing the direction its moving
-           //-movement bc otherwise it will face the opposite direction since transform is facing downwards }
+           //-movement because otherwise it will face the opposite direction since transform is facing downwards }
    }
 }